tari-project/doc-playground/docs/hackathon.md

 The objective of the Hackathon is simple - develop an app that utilises the Ootle.
 Whether a game, some unique idea or a more "traditional" blockchain service, we hope you'll experiment and see what works (and what doesn't).

+The documents are divided into the following sections:

+* Hackthon Intro & Setup - the page you're reading right now.
+An explanation of what a Tari App consists of, and instructions for setting up all the necessary tools for working with the Ootle.
+* Tari.js library - An explanation of the Tari.js library for use in TypeScript projects.
+For our examples, we'll be using React and Vite.
+* Tari Templates - an explanation of Tari templates - what they are, how they work and some basic examples, with a link to more detailed

 ## What is a Tari App?

 Much focus has been placed on Ootle apps within Universe, a easy to set up, one-click miner for Minotari.
 The current implementation will serve web apps via the Universe interface in iFrames.